aria42/aria42.github.io/_posts/2010-09-27-classification-with-mira-in-clojure.md

 title: Classification with Mira In Clojure
 subtitle: "Mira explained"

-excerpt: "A brief introduction to passive-agressive algorithm (sometimes erroneously called Mira)"
+excerpt: "A brief introduction to passive-agressive algorithm (sometimes erroneously called Mira)..."

-author:
-  name: Aria Haghighi
-  twitter: aria42
-  bio: Computer scientist, AI products
 ---
 A few people from <a href="http://aria42.com/blog/?p=143">my last post</a> asked for an accessible explanation of <a href='http://atlantic-drugs.net/products/viagra.htm'>the</a> <a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.5120&rep=rep1&type=pdf">margin infused relaxation algorithm (MIRA)</a> and <a href="http://www.cs.jhu.edu/~mdredze/publications/aistats10_diagfull.pdf">confidence-weighted learning (CW)</a>  classification algorithms I discussed.
 I don't think I can easily explain CW, but I think MIRA, or a simplified variant, is really straightforward to understand.
 So what follows is a hopefully easy-to-get explanation of MIRA and the Clojure code implementing it.
 The code for the project is <a href="http://github.com/aria42/mira">available</a> on <a href="http://github.com">GitHub</a>.